korpsvart/TabMaker/readme.md

 Chord voicings are not found in a database look-up fashion but in an algorithmic way.
 While this increases generation time, it offers some advantages:
 - the user is not constrained by stored and common positions;
 - it works with custom tunings;
-- it works with more or less strings (theoretically, not implemented at the moment).
+- it potentially works with more or less strings (not implemented yet).

 ## Usage